Deadline

 Applicants must apply online.
 The online application includes:

-A proposal (no more than 1500 words or 3 pages, excluding works cited/references) that includes a description of your research/academic interests, how they relate to the requirements of this award, and a description of how you will use these funds.
-The proposal should also describe the impact the research will have on local, national, and/or global communities.
+- A statement (no more than 600 words) directed to an audience of non-specialists, that includes a description of your research and its direct impact on a specific community as well as the potential regional, national, and global impact.
+Please also address professional interests, how they relate to the requirements of this award, and a description of how you will use these funds.

 For more information, please contact the Division of Graduate Studies.